HenkVanHoek/frigate-ha-docker-compose/README.md

     docker compose up -d

-All services (Frigate, HA, MQTT) should now be running and connected.
+All services (Frigate, HA, MQTT) should now be running.

 ---

+### Step 8: Configure Frigate for MQTT (Crucial!)

+Frigate needs to be told to enable MQTT in its own `config.yml` file.

+1.  **Edit your Frigate `config.yml` file.**
+    This is located at the path you mapped as a volume, e.g., `/path/to/your/docker/config/config.yml`.

+2.  **Add the following `mqtt:` block** to the file.
+This tells Frigate to enable MQTT and to get the details from the environment variables you defined in `docker-compose.yml`.

+        mqtt:
+          enabled: True
+          host: mqtt
+          port: 1883
+          user: "{FRIGATE_MQTT_USER}"
+          password: "{FRIGATE_MQTT_PASSWORD}"

+3.  **Save the `config.yml` file.**

+4.  **Restart Frigate** to apply the new config:

+        docker compose restart frigate

+You can now watch the Mosquitto log (`tail -f /path/to/your/docker/mosquitto/log/mosquitto.log`) and you will see a connection from `frigate_user`.

+---

-### Step 8: Home Assistant Configuration
+### Step 9: Home Assistant Configuration

 1. Go to your Home Assistant instance (`http://[YOUR_SERVER_IP]:8123`).
 2. Go to **Settings > Devices & Services > Add Integration**.